 Flowering and Fragrance

-Give this plant at least three hours of direct sunlight every day; make sure to place it on a balcony or in a garden when the temperature increases to 50° degrees Fahrenheit (10° C) or more.
+Give this plant at least three to four hours of direct sunlight daily; place it on a balcony or in a garden when the temperature increases to 50° degrees Fahrenheit (10° C) or more.

 Frost hardy to 23° degrees Fahrenheit (-5° C).

 Once the pickle plant has become well established, it is highly drought-tolerant.

 It still needs water, especially in the summer season.